NC State Extension Publications

 As densely stocked plantations mature and the canopy closes, shaded understory vegetation dies, food production decreases, cover is reduced, and overall habitat quality declines (Figure 3).
 That is why many people use the phrase “biological desert” to describe mid-rotation pine stands.
 At this stage, management activities that increase sunlight in the forest understory benefit wildlife the most (Figure 4).
 Increased sunlight on the forest floor promotes herbaceous plant and shrub growth, which provides food and cover beneficial to animals, such as songbirds, white-tailed deer, wild turkey, northern bobwhite quail, and cottontail rabbits.
 Before the canopy of a plantation closes and the stand becomes overstocked:

-• Conduct commercial thinning to allow sunlight to penetrate the canopy (thin to basal area of 50 to 70 square feet per acre, or lower if managing for bobwhite quail).
+• Conduct commercial thinning to allow sunlight to penetrate the canopy (thin to canopy cover of 50% to 70%, or lower if managing for bobwhite quail).

 • Do not remove better-formed oaks during thinning because they provide acorns and withstand light understory burning.